 She took up a position with the Hawke’s Bay Museum and Art Gallery (now MTG Hawke’s Bay Tai Ahuriri) and worked there as a public programme team leader for five years.
 Then the position of museum director came up at Tairawhiti Museum. – Gisborne Herald

-Recorded at Smash Palace Gisborne, in association with the Te Ha Trust, and the Tuia 250 Ki Turanga/Gisborne programme of public events scheduled in October 2019
+Recorded at Smash Palace Gisborne, in association with the Te Ha Trust, and the Tuia 250 Ki Turanga/Gisborne programme of public events in October 2019